Burlington, Vermont

 Most populous city in Vermont, U.S.

-Burlington is a city in, and county seat of, Chittenden County, Vermont, United States.
+Burlington is the largest city in the U.S. State of Vermont and the county seat of Chittenden County.
 It is located 45 mi south of the Canada–United States border and 95 mi south of Montreal.
-As of the 2020 United States census, the population was 44,743.
-It is the most populous city in Vermont.
+As of the 2020 United States census, the population was 44,743, making Burlington the most populous municipality in Vermont and the least populous U.S. city to be the most populous city within a state.

 A regional college town, Burlington is home to the University of Vermont (UVM) and Champlain College.
 Vermont's largest hospital, the UVM Medical Center, is within the city limits.
 The City of Burlington owns Vermont's largest airport, the Patrick Leahy Burlington International Airport, located in neighboring South Burlington.
 In 2015, Burlington became the first city in the U.S. to run entirely on renewable energy.

 History

 Beginnings to early 20th century

 King George II of Great Britain placed the western border of the Province of New Hampshire 20 mi east of the Hudson River.
 However, George III moved the Province of New York's border to the Connecticut River.
 He stated that the land claims of those currently in the area gained by New York were still valid, but New York courts ruled against the settlers.
 New Hampshire Governor Benning Wentworth continued to sell land in these areas in direct opposition to New York and royal demands.
 On June 7, 1763, the grant document for Burlington was awarded to Samuel Willis and 63 others.
 In the summer of 1775, settlers began clearing the land and built two or three log huts in 1775, but the outbreak of the American Revolutionary War delayed permanent settlement until after its conclusion.
 The first recorded town meeting was held on March 19, 1787.

 The origins for the name Burlington is disputed.
 Benning Wentworth named many areas after rich people.
 Wealthy New Yorker Edward Burling who held land grants in Colchester, Vermont, or Richard Boyle, 3rd Earl of Burlington, who died a decade before the land grant, are the two candidates for the origin of the name.
 While no Burling family members are listed as grantees of the town, the family held large tracts of land in nearby towns, some of which were granted on the same day as Burlington.
 A settler from Burlington, Vermont, named Burlington, Iowa, in honor of it.

 In 1808, the world's first lake-going steamboat was built in Burlington.

 The War of 1812 was unpopular in Vermont and the rest of New England, which had numerous trading ties with Canada.
 Neither Vermont nor other New England states provided militia units or financial support.
 Vermont voters supported the Federalist Party, which opposed the war.